manit-g/lucidgrowth-email-manager/DEPLOYMENT_GUIDE.md

 ## Overview

-Simple deployment guide for the Lucid Growth Email Manager using Railway (backend) and Netlify (frontend).
+Simple deployment guide for the Lucid Growth Email Manager using Railway (backend) and Vercel (frontend).

 ## Prerequisites